essam-shahid/Essam_Shahid_Bhatti/README.md

 |------------|-------------|
 | 2020-01-01 |        1000 |
 |        ... |         ... |

+Solution:

+	Daily_sales table was created at the start.
+We know,the event_type "purchase" is product purchased hence is marked as sale.
+We already extracted date in the above steps, we would just count all the product ids sold on each event_date.
+Since we removed all the duplicates above, there would not be any over reporting.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 4: Daily stats of visitors, sessions, viewers, views, leaders, leads, purchasers and purchases